CityOfPhiladelphia/standards-docs/site-content/use/technical-details/installation.md

   side:
 ---

 Standards is built on <a href="http://foundation.zurb.com/Foundation" class="external">Foundation 6</a>.
 To make managing assets easier, Foundation JavaScript and necessary styles are packaged with the Standards.
-You will not need to include them separately in your project.
+You won't need to include them separately in your project.

 jQuery is a requirement.
-ODDT recommends you link to a cdn version of jQuery.
+ODDT recommends you link to a CDN version of jQuery, for example, <a href="https://developers.google.com/speed/libraries/" class="external">Google Hosted Libraries</a>.

 You will need to include the Standards CSS and JavaScript on every HTML page of your project.

-There are two primary ways to implement Standards in your project.

 ### Direct download